 The council is required to report two measures of the difference between male and female pay, the mean and the median.
 Mean shows the difference between average pay of male and female employees, meaning all salaries added together and divided between the total number of employees, while the Median shows the numerical value which splits the top 50% and bottom 50% of salaries.

-The total number of employees for inclusion in the 2019 reporting information was 6011 and the workforce split remained the same as 2018 reporting information (64% female and 36% male.)
+The total number of employees for inclusion in the 2020 reporting information was 7287 and the workforce split remained broadly comparable with reporting information (65% female and 35% male.)

-The council's mean gender pay gap of 7.8% and median figure of 4.5% compares favourably when viewed in the context of the Office of National Statistics (ONS) current UK national gender pay gap mean figure of 16.2% and median figure of 17.3% for all employees.
+For the same period the Office of National Statistics (ONS) published a current UK national gender pay gap mean figure of 15.5% and median figure of 14.6% for all employees.

 Proportion of male and female in each quartile band